 Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?

 Less than Significant Impact.
 Adoption and implementation of the General Order will not have the potential to create hazards or hazardous materials or create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous materials.
 It is anticipated that most wineries will not store large amounts of hazardous materials.
 However, wineries use sanitation and disinfection chemicals (e.g., sodium or potassium hydroxide, sodium hypochlorite, etc.).
 In some cases, wineries adjust winery process water pH, which may require storage of acid or base chemicals.
-Local authorities may limit the volume and means of on-site storage for such chemicals through the provisions of California Building Code.
+Local authorities may limit the volume and means of onsite storage for such chemicals through the provisions of California Building Code.
 A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order and the issue of hazards and hazardous materials will be evaluated on a site-specific basis at that time.
 Hazardous materials are defined and regulated under several federal and state statutes and associated regulations and the General Order does not change any regulations pertaining to hazardous materials.
 The General Order will have less than significant impact to the public or the environment through the routine transport, use, or disposal of hazardous materials.

 Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?